AlinaTendler/LHL-Project-1-SQL/starting_with_questions.md

 ## Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?
+## +Question 4: What is the top-selling product from each city/country?
+Can we find any pattern worthy of noting in the products sold?
 ### SQL Query:

 ```sql